 The Alnylam Act® program was developed to provide genetic testing and counseling to people and their families as a way to help them make more informed decisions about their health.
 Through the Alnylam Act® program, genetic testing and counseling is offered at no charge to individuals who meet the eligibility criteria.

 - While Alnylam provides financial support for this program, tests and services are performed by independent third parties

 - Healthcare professionals must confirm that patients meet certain criteria to use the program

 - Alnylam receives de-identified patient data from this program, but at no time does Alnylam receive patient-identifiable information.
 Alnylam uses healthcare professional contact information for research and commercial purposes

-- Genetic testing is available in the US and Canada.
+- Genetic testing is available in the US and certain other countries.
 Genetic counseling is only available in the US

 - Healthcare professionals or patients who use this program have no obligation to recommend, purchase, order, prescribe, promote, administer, use, or support any Alnylam product

-- No payers, including government payers, are billed for this program
+- No patients, healthcare professionals, or payers, including government payers, are billed for this program

 Your doctor must sign up for the program and confirm that you meet certain criteria in order for you to receive genetic testing at no charge.